evntd/blog/commands.md

 # Commands

-The functionality, the business rules, the heart of the write side.
+The functionality, the business rules, the heart of the CQRS write side.

 More a bit later...